Self- (and partner) parenting

 From there, though, I think there’s a more interesting question about how these two sides of the self-parenting coin interact with one another.
 At first, they might appear opposed—with “care” equating to indulgence and saying yes; and“discipline” representing denial and saying no. On a deeper level, though, they are often more mutually supportive than opposing.
 On the one side, the guardrails of discipline represent the necessary structure to make care’s indulgence and closeness “safe. ” In other words, it’s only “safe” to get close to you if I trust my ability to protect myself if you turn on me, and it’s only safe to indulge in some streaming entertainment if I trust myself to get off the couch at some point.
 On the other hand, the motivation and support of care provide the necessary substrate for discipline to be effective.
 Athletes can only perform if they are also supplying their bodies with necessary nutrition and rest, and it’s only possible to do uncomfortable, difficult things in life if there is sufficient nurturance beforehand, and something comfortable and pleasurable to look forward to as a result.
 Without discipline to modulate it, care can mutate into addiction; and without care to support it, discipline tends toward self-destruction.

-There’s an aphorism from sex therapy circles that you don’t have a ‘yes’ until you have a ‘no.’ The idea is that it’s hard enthusiastically consent to – or in other words, to really enjoy – an activity unless you feel safe (emotionally and practically) not consenting to it.
+Relatedly, there’s an aphorism from sex therapy circles that: you don’t have a ‘yes’ until you have a ‘no.’ The idea is that it’s hard to enthusiastically consent to – or in other words, to really enjoy – an activity unless you feel safe (emotionally and practically) not consenting to it.
 This can be an important insight for relationships generally in offering a good reason to do the uncomfortable work of effectively managing our own disappointment or frustration about partners who don’t give us what we want.
 If you respond to my no with warmth and acceptance, in other words, I may be more likely to enjoy giving you what you want in the future.

 Co-Regulation and Emotional Step-Parenting